ingresso-group/slate/source/includes/_purchase.md

 In order to purchase with Stripe you need the following steps:

-1. Retrieve a Stripe token (further detail below).
+1. Retrieve a Stripe token or payment source (further detail below).
+2. Save the Stripe token or payment source in our payment processing engine, which will return a unique token as a reference
-2. Call `purchase` passing in the Stripe token from step 1.
+3. Call `purchase.v1` passing in the payment engine reference from step 2.

-Note that you need to retrieve and pass in one Stripe token for each `bundle` that you reserve.
+Note that you need to retrieve and pass in one payment engine token for each `bundle` that you reserve.
 If you only support the purchase of one item at a time, or if you don't use the Ingresso API to help manage basketing then you can ignore this.

+#### Generating a Stripe token
 Stripe collects payment information on your behalf, and returns a single-use token.
 The payment information can either be collected on your own checkout page in a PCI-compliant manner ("Elements"), with a mobile-friendly form